Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/species.md

 ![](../../img/id-species-selector.svg)

-Here you can choose the genomes of species, specific assemblies, strains, breeds and varieties of interest to you, for use in other apps ie the Genome browser and Entity viewer.
+Here you can choose the genomes of species, specific assemblies, strains, breeds and varieties of interest to you, for use in other apps ie the Genome browser and Feature explorer.

 You can also select multiple species genomes to create a list of your ‘favourite’ genomes for use in the other apps.